SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/2-programme-roadmap.md

 ### **6. CONTAINER & ORCHESTRATION**
 **Objective:**
-Understand how to build, manage, and scale containerized applications using Docker and Kubernetes.
+Understand how to build, manage, and scale containerized applications using Docker.

 - **Key Technologies**:
   - **Docker**: Learn how to package applications into containers to ensure consistency across environments.
-  - **Kubernetes**: Master container orchestration for deploying, managing, and scaling containerized applications.

 - **Topics Covered**:
   - **Containerization**: Learn to build Docker images, run containers, and manage container networking.
-  - **Kubernetes Basics**: Understand pods, deployments, services, and autoscaling.

 - **Hands-on Practice**:
-  - Deploy a containerized application on a Kubernetes cluster using AWS EKS.
+  - Deploy a containerized application on a cluster using AWS ECS.

 ---